Baseball Analogies on Father’s Day

 I wrote about hitting singles – I’ve always felt it’s better to hit singles and get a few runs over the plate than to always swing for the fences.
 How did I feel now that I saw a 3-run home run instantly change everybody’s mood at today’s game, and finally get me my long-awaited Mets t-shirt?

 It really didn’t change my opinion at all.
-The Mets are still a very bad team – today’s win notwithstanding.
-And, frankly, their backs were up against the wall today, they waited pretty much as long as they could to actually start producing.
-They had done NOTHING for 8 innings.
-Then they had one big surge and they can live off that happy feeling for one day.
+The Mets are still a very bad team, today’s win notwithstanding.
+Frankly, their backs were up against the wall today.
+It took them too long to actually start producing.
+There was literally no offense until the 9th inning, waiting until the very last moment!
+One big surge and they can live off that happy feeling for a day.
 Tomorrow they start all over.
-But their offense is still horrible, they have big pitching and defensive holes to fill, and they are wildly inconsistent.
+Their offense is still horrible, they have big pitching and defensive holes to fill, and they are wildly inconsistent.

 This strikes me as the same attributes of a struggling startup.
 Companies that are waiting for somebody to get up and hit a 3-run homer to salvage the quarter/year.
 There is a feeling of euphoria for that deal, everybody pats everybody on the back and we all feel great.
 Then we get up tomorrow and all the same issues await us – the lack of pipeline, the limited marketing, the product that doesn’t have the core features the salespeople say the customers want.